UKAEA-Edge-Code/EdgeCodeRequirements/DUNE/readme.md

 ## Review

 The comments in this section apply to the DUNE-fem module and its Python bindings (`dune-fempy`) unless otherwise specified.
-Version 2.10.dev20240316 was reviewed, which was the latest version that installed succesfully with pip at the time of testing.
+Version 2.10.dev20240316 was reviewed, which was the latest version that installed successfully with pip at the time of testing.

 Overall:
 - Lacks some key features, including support for GPUs, particles and higher dimensions.